hgrif/airflow-tutorial/README.md

 $ source activate airflow-tutorial
 ```

-You should now have a (almost) working Airflow installation.
+You should now have an (almost) working Airflow installation.

 Alternatively, install Airflow yourself by running: